 The Massachusetts General Hospital Neuromuscular Division offers integrated, comprehensive diagnosis and treatment of neuromuscular diseases.

-The Massachusetts General Hospital Parkinson's Disease and Movement Disorders Center provides comprehensive care for patients with Parkinson's disease and related conditions.
+Welcome to the Massachusetts General Hospital Parkinson Disease and Movement Disorder Center.
+We are committed to providing the highest quality of care for Parkinson’s disease and related conditions.

-The Pediatric Epilepsy Service at MassGeneral Hospital for Children serves patients with seizures and related disorders.
+The Pediatric Epilepsy Program at MassGeneral Hospital for Children serves patients with seizures and related disorders.

 The Division of Sleep Medicine at Massachusetts General Hospital provides sophisticated diagnostic testing and comprehensive treatment options for people struggling with any kind of sleep problem.